UNDER THE MOUNTAIN

 What is clear is that the Poles who arrived in New Zealand in the 1870s had, in their homeland, gone out of their way to avoid becoming enmeshed in armed conflict on behalf of foreign occupiers.

-Although they were living in the Inglewood area at the time, it is doubtful whether enough of them knew enough of the English language to be aware of the way the land they lived on, had been procured.
+Although they were living in the Inglewood area at the time, it is doubtful whether they knew enough of the English language to be aware of the way the land they lived on, had been procured.

 Three days after that meeting, Trimble presided over the swearing in of volunteers for the Inglewood Rangers, despite no reports of “anyone being in any way molested by the Maoris in our immediate neighbourhood”124 The evening before, 56 had volunteered, and the next day’s process brought the number to 121.125

-Trimble told the meeting that “there was no need for panic among the settlers as regard Maori unrest” thanks to the 32 miles of metalled road south of Waitara, and between Inglewood and New Plymouth, and the railway to Stratford, which could be used “for military purposes,” as well as a reliable telegraph system.126
+Trimble told the meeting that “there was no need for panic among the settlers as regard Maori unrest” thanks to the 32 miles of metalled road south of Waitara, and between Inglewood and New Plymouth, the railway to Stratford, and a reliable telegraph system, which could all be used “for military purposes.”126

-By 21 August 1880, one could be forgiven for thinking the Inglewood township and others on the Mountain Road, were settled for the prime purpose of creating military pockets to ease out the Māori who remained in Taranaki, rather than helping settlers to better lives than they had had in Britain or continental Europe: Captain Walter Bewley of the no. 2 Company Inglewood Rangers announced through the budget that any members “having Arms Accoutrements or Ammunition in their possession” should hand them in to a Mr Allibone, Inglewood, before 4 September “otherwise legal proceeding will be taken for their recovery.”127
+By 21 August 1880, one could be forgiven for thinking that the townships along the Mountain Road were settled as military pockets to ease out Māori who remained in Taranaki, rather than helping British and continental European settlers to better their lives: Captain Walter Bewley of the no. 2 Company Inglewood Rangers announced through the budget that any members “having Arms Accoutrements or Ammunition in their possession” should hand them in to a Mr Allibone, Inglewood, before 4 September “otherwise legal proceeding will be taken for their recovery.”128

-We have not up to the present day troubled the Magistracy with the trial of a single case of highway robbery, burgling, incendiarism or murder…128
+We have not up to the present day troubled the Magistracy with the trial of a single case of highway robbery, burgling, incendiarism or murder…129

-In 1880, Inglewood’s peaceful veneer perched above the scare-mongering.
-That veneer was cracking in March 1881, when Alfred Anton Fromm, aged 22,129 arrived looking for work, and visited a family friend from the same Swiss region as he did.
-He kept a diary:130
+In 1880, Inglewood’s peaceful veneer perched above the scaremongering.
+That veneer seemed intact in March 1881, when Alfred Anton Fromm, aged 22,130 arrived looking for work, and visited a family friend from the same Swiss region.
+He kept a diary:131

 Johannes Allemann (50), his wife, Elizabeth (36) and their children, then 12, 10, and nine, met Fromm with warm European hospitality and Buendtner food.
 They were the Swiss family off the halcione that had been met so warmly in 1875.
-Perhaps Allemann decided to test Fromm before he recommended him for a job, because the next day, he took the younger man pig-hunting, and the two spent the entire next day sawing through a tree trunk that Fromm judged was nine feet in diameter.
+Perhaps Allemann decided to test Fromm before he recommended him for a job, because the next day, he took the younger man pig-hunting, and the two spent the entire next day sawing through a tree trunk that Fromm judged was nine feet in diameter [possibly should have been translated as circumference].
 The day after that, Allerman accompanied Fromm to the Marnes sawmill on Mountain Road—a nearly 15 kilometre trek through “fairly well-cultivated farms” with streams “every few minutes.”
 Fromm got the job, and lived in a nearby hut that he shared with two others.

-By the time he visited the Allemanns two weeks later, he knew the value of the railway line:
+By the time he visited the Allemanns two weeks later, Fromm knew the value of the railway line:

 “Here in NZ, one doesn’t need to walk to a railway station.
 Anywhere along the line, one waits for the train, and as soon as it appears, one signals.
 The train stops, and one can board it.